solid/process/README.md

 Any proposal should also be accompanied with a reasonable explanation of the need for the proposed change.
 For example:

-- Removing something that failed to be adopted by implementers for legitimate reasons
-- Proposing a simpler design that is able to address the same use case
-- Adding a new capability that provides one or more identifiable benefits
+- Adding a new capability that satisfies one or more new use cases, or to reflect a new capability already incorporated consistently into multiple implementations.
+- Removing something because it was never adopted by Implementers for legitimate reasons, or because there has been a collective shift in focus away from that feature and it no longer makes sense to keep it.
-- A change that resolves one or more identified issues in real-world use
+- Changing something to a simpler design that is able to address the same use case(s) with less complexity, or a change that resolves one or more identified issues in real-world use.
-- Removing ambiguity or confusion

 A draft proposal often involves public discussion before being formally presented for review.
 After these discussions have occurred and a draft proposal has reached a sufficient level of maturity, it should be presented as a candidate proposal, asking Stakeholders and Panels if there are any major objections.